ApiGen/ApiGen/README.md

-# Welcome to TR ApiGen #
+# Welcome to ApiGen #

-TR ApiGen is a fork of the original [tool](https://github.com/nette/apigen) created by [Andrewsville](https://github.com/Andrewsville) and [Kukulich](https://github.com/kukulich).
+ApiGen is a fork of the original [tool](https://github.com/nette/apigen) created by [Andrewsville](https://github.com/Andrewsville) and [Kukulich](https://github.com/kukulich).

 When the original ApiGen was introduced, its [author](https://github.com/dg) stated that: *"This time with no technical support.
 There are definitely things that ApiGen does not support and that are absolutely crucial for you.
 And without them there is no use in trying ApiGen because other similar tools have them.
 If this is the case, feel free to add them."*

-And we did :) That is how our **TR ApiGen** was born.
+And we did :) That is how our **ApiGen** was born.
 We have taken the original tool, fixed some bugs, altered some things and added many useful features.

 # Differences from the original tool #